fortio/fortio/README.md

     	Queries Per Seconds or 0 for no wait/max qps (default 8) -r float
-    	Resolution of the histogram lowest buckets in seconds (default 0.001) -stdclient
+    	Resolution of the histogram lowest buckets in seconds (default 0.001) -static-dir string
+    	Absolute path to the dir containing the static files dir -stdclient
     	Use the slower net/http standard client (works for TLS) -t duration